TomSimkin/Coding-Projects/README.md

 PackageDrop – full stack project mimicking a cloud system which allows users to upload and download their data.
 Users' personal information encrypted and stored in SQL database.
 The project incorporated the use
 of: HTML, CSS, JavaScript, and Python.
-Flask framework was used alongside reCAPTCHA and JSON
+Flask framework was used alongside reCAPTCHA and JSON.

+Programmable Interrupt Controller (PIC) - Programmable Interrupt Controller (PIC) is used to increase the number of interrupt lines a controller can handle.The design transfers the highest priority, non masked, interrupt to the CPU on a data bus and also signals the CPU that there is an interrupt request.
+Written in VHDL and simulatedd on ModelSIM.